TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/Index.rst

 Reserved file names
 ===================

-This lists files within an extension that have a specific meaning by convention.
-TYPO3 will scan for reserved file names and use the content for specific functionality.
-For example, if a svg logo of your extension is placed at :file:`Resources/Public/Icons/Extension.svg`, the Extension Manager will show that image.

 Most of these files are not required, except of :file:`ext_emconf.php` in :ref:`legacy installations not based on Composer <t3start:legacyinstallation>`